 - Eyes: 6 months

-- Thyroid: no minimum, but should be spot checked for the life of the dog
+- Thyroid: 12 months, but should be spot checked for the life of the dog

 - Order DNA test kit.
 Click here to get to the VGL website.
 Create an online account and order the Weimaraner Health Panel.
 This panel includes the three tests that are relevant to Weimaraner health.
 The shopping cart will ask you whether or not you want to “supply your own interdental/GUM brushes,” or if you want the lab to send you their cytology brushes for use.
 Choose the latter; there’s no additional charge.
 The test kit will arrive in the mail in a few days.
 Review the directions, complete the test, and mail it back in.
 Results will follow via email in a few weeks.